fegyi001/mangol/README.md

 ## Configuring the component

-You can further configure your Mangol component for example by adding a sidebar and a layertree like this (for more examples, see the src/app/demos folder):
+You can further configure your Mangol component for example by adding a sidebar and a layertree like this (for more examples, see the src/app/demos folder, for all possible configuration settings examine the /src/app/demos/demo-full.ts file):

 ```typescript
 import { Component, OnInit } from '@angular/core';